 Monarch Butterfly Grove

 From December to January, this Pismo Beach monarch butterfly grove turns into a home for a massive amount of Monarchs.
-When I was there it was estimated that 30,000 were there.
+When I was there, it was estimated that 30,000 butterflys were as well.

 Sea Lions in Port San Luis

 In Avila, right near Pismo Beach, you can get up close and personal with sea lions.
 This small stair case right at the end of the pier will get you as close as you want to be, but be careful they bite.